Powder Coating Resins and their Properties

 Applications

 The field of application of PUR powder coatings is therefore overlapping with that of polyesters.
 Often when chemical resistance is required, PUR powders are the preferred option.
+They are especially popular in the rail sector.

 Hybrid Systems